valens200/GSoC-2024/README.md

   ![image](./assets/group.png)

 #### Models test cases.
-Models tests are numerous but I would like to show the screenshoots for some of them.
+Models tests are numerous but I would like to show some screenshoots.
  - 'AnaysisTest', 'BulkHistroryTest', 'ScanCodeTest', 'FolderTest' and so on.. [#2825](https://github.com/fossology/fossology/pull/2825)
   <br />
   'AnaysisTest'